microsoft/ScottishSummit24-Pipelines/lab2/README.md

    ![Screenshot of the Real Estate Showings table showing five added rows of data.](./assets/copilot-table-new-rows.png)

    Your table should have several columns.
-However, to continue following the modules in this learning path, try to remove some columns that you won't use.
+However, to continue following the labs in this workshop, try to remove some columns that you won't use.

    The list of columns that you need are: